averms/black-nvim/README.md

 ## Installation

 The 'master' branch is stable.
-You can see what is coming up by looking at 'develop' but I wouldn't recommend using it.
+You can see what is coming up by looking at 'devel' but I wouldn't recommend using it.

 | Plugin manager | How to install                                             |